YxxgSxxl/vue3-weatherapp/README.md

 - This app is responsive.

 ## API Key
-To make the app work correctly, you need to get an API key (free) on <a href="https://openweathermap.org/api" target="_blank">OpenWeather Website</a>
+To make the app work correctly, you need to get an API key (free) on <a href="https://openweathermap.org/api" target="_blank">OpenWeather Website</a>.

-then, look at the root dir of the repo and rename the "app.config__blank.js" to "app.config.js" and add you API key in the file.
+Then, look at the root dir of the repo and rename the "app.config__blank.js" to "app.config.js" and add you API key in the file.

+Finally, change the APIKEY field with your personnal API key (do not share).
+You can also put different cities in this file.

 ## Project setup
 ```